 Chicago's suburbs aren't just for commuters.
-The towns that lie to the north, west, and south of the city are rich in history, culture, museums, and outdoor activities.
-Add a day or two to your itinerary and get out of town for a concert, architecture tour, or zoo visit; the journey to the ’burbs is well worth those additional vacation days.
+The towns that lie to the north, west, and south of the city are rich in history, culture, and outdoor activities.
+So add a day or two to your itinerary and get out of town for a concert, architecture tour, or zoo visit; the journey to the ’burbs is well worth the additional vacation time.

 Forget strip-mall fast food, too—it’s not uncommon to find decidedly urban types doing a reverse commute to visit a trendy new restaurant or ethnic eatery outside the city limits.
-With Chicago's bus and train system reaching out to some of the nearer suburbs, the trips are painless.
-In short, don't overlook Chicago's suburbs when you plan a trip here.
-If you do, you'll surely be missing out on some of the very best things the metropolitan area has to offer.
+With Chicago's bus and train system reaching some of the nearer ones, the trips are painless.
+In short, don't overlook the 'burbs when planning your Chicago trip.
+If you do, you'll miss out on some of the very best things the metropolitan area has to offer.